Leave and Cleave: The Importance of Boundaries in Marriage

 I was talking with a woman the other day who was amazed that I'm still sane after having lived so close to my mother-in-law.
 "I thought the other end of town was too close," she said of her husband's mother.
 But living so close to Toben's parents has been great for us.
 We respect each other's homes, free time, and the right to say no to a last-minute dinner invitation.

 Back to Adam and Eve.
-I think it's interesting that even though they didn't have parents, God still included this verse in the very beginning of the Bible: "For this reason a man will leave his father and mother and be united to his wife, and they will become one flesh."
-(Genesis 2:24, NIV).
+I think it's interesting that even though they didn't have parents, God still included this verse in the very beginning of the Bible: "Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh."
+(Genesis 2:24 KJV) and in the NIV: "For this reason, a man will leave his father and mother and be united to his wife, and they will become one flesh."

 So what does leaving and cleaving look like?
 In short, establishing clear boundaries.
 Many books have been written about boundaries, explaining what they are, why they're important, and how to set them with the people in your life -- especially the difficult ones.